SIU-Robotics/moondawg-ino/README.md

 # NASA Lunabotics

 This is a competition that is hosted every year by NASA and other sponsors.
 The current obejctive of the competition is to build a bot that is able to traverse a simulated lunar enviroment (baring low gravity), at the end of this traversal it will need to then collect the lunar simulant *[BP-1](https://ares.jsc.nasa.gov/projects/simulants/bp-1.html)*, *[LHS-1](https://spaceresourcetech.com/products/lhs-1-lunar-highlands-simulant)*, etc. once collected this material is then transported to a deposition/berm building area.
+The rules, guidelines, and documentation can be found [here](https://www.nasa.gov/learning-resources/lunabotics-challenge/).

 ## embedded-berm-bot